Welcome to the Walking Festival for 2026.

 Walk 1.
 Seafield and Tyrie via the Coastal Path and return via Craigencalt to Kinghorn.

-2nd April, 10am, Kinghorn Community Centre.
+Wednesday 8th April, 10am, Kinghorn Community Centre.

-Medium length, easy going, 4 hours.
+Medium length, easy going, 4 hours, including coffee stop.

 See description of walk.
 See map.